jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+25 Sep 2020

+- Too Sane for Surbiton by Gerard Woodward, review of *Waking up in Toytown* by John Burnside in *TLS*, Mar 5 2010, p.
+24 (no link):

+  "John  Burnside's second volume of memoirs ... begins by describing the species of schizophrenia fron which he has recently recovered.
+'When I was a full-scale lunatic I suffered from a condition called apophenia' ... characterized by 'unmotivated seeing of connections, coupled with the specific experience of abnormal meaningfulness'.
+Burnside doesn't say anything about this state of mind and the poetic imagination ...
+Indeed, there is very little in this memoir about Burnside's creative life at all, even though the period covered must include the years he began writing the poems that were eventually published in his early collections.

+  Instead, this is the story of a man who, after years of depression, decline, and DeQuincyesque excess, finds that he desires, more than anything else, normality.
+'A normal life.
+Sober.
+Drug-free.
+Dreamless.
+In gainful employment.
+A householder.
+A taxpayer.
+A name on the electoral role.'
+  Perhaps it is a measure of anyone's madness that they should yearn for these things, and the quest is double-edged; what Burnside is really after is a sense of stability, safety and continuity, and this book is an eloquent demonstration that, once actively pursued, the conept of normality mutates, bifurcates, and dissolves.

+  ... one of the delights of this book is that, although Burnside takes up residence in the heart of the land of the normal, his fellow suburbanites turn out to be anything but.  ...
+He ... strikes up a friendship ... only to find himself embroiled in a *Strangers on a Train*-style murder swapping plot.
+Burnside has to disappoint his friend by saying there isn't anyone he wants doing in. ...

+  Nearly always, Burnside is the more moderate, sane voice among the people he meets ...
+All the while he grows more dispirited with the type of normality he has found for himself. ...

+  There is an urgent, restlessly explicating tone to the writing that can sometimes overshadow the more subtle ironies,

 24 Sep 2020

 - Rock Bottom by Anna Vaux, review of *Wonderful Today* by Pattie Boyd